brendankellyODG/opendatagroup.github.io/Product Manuals/Composer/index.md

 ## Overview

-FastScore Composer is a microservice component that allows the user to create, manage, and deploy "workflows" of models: complex multi-model analytic pipelines that utilize multiple FastScore engines to execute.
+ModelOp Center Composer is a microservice component that allows the user to create, manage, and deploy "workflows" of models: complex multi-model analytic pipelines that utilize multiple ModelOp Center engines to execute.

 This document describes the workflow format specification, Composer's REST API, and the internal implementation of Composer functionality.